Exterior

 At the minimum, areas that cannot be water cleaned should be vigorously

-In the general, clean from the top down.
+In general terms, clean from the top down.

 Patching/Replacement